-Respondents can RSVP by July 10 by emailing Patrick.smith3@dc.gov with the name, organization, phone number, and email address of the attendee(s).
+Respondents can RSVP by July 10, 2018, by emailing dion.townley@dc.gov with the name, organization, phone number, and email address of the attendee.

 ALL ATTENDEES SHOULD COMPLETE THE SITE TOUR WAIVER, RELEASE, AND INDEMNIFICATION FORM THAT HAS BEEN ATTACHED AS APPENDIX B. WAIVER FORMS WILL BE COLLECTED PRIOR TO ADMITTANCE TO THE PRE-RESPONSE INFORMATION SESSION & SITE VISIT.
-THOSE THAT HAVE NOT COMPLETED THE WAIVER, RELEASE, AND INDEMNIFICATION FORM WILL NOT BE PERMITTED ON TO THE SITE.
+THOSE THAT HAVE NOT COMPLETED THE WAIVER, RELEASE, AND INDEMNIFICATION FORM WILL NOT BE PERMITTED ON-SITE.